westman-naturalists/westman-naturalists.github.io/README.md

 ## Update Events

 - Go to the Westman Naturalists Events Google Sheet and add the event specifics as a new row
-  - The `Description` should be formatted with Markdown
+  - The `Description` should be formatted with Markdown, for example:
-  - For example,
     - `**Hello**` would be bold **Hello**
     - `*Hello*` would be italics *Hello*
     - `[Sign up](https://link)` would be linked text like [Sign up](https://link)